British PM Johnson faces rebellion in parliament over COVID measures | Health

 British PM Johnson faces rebellion in parliament over COVID measures

-The measures, including ordering people to work from home, to wear masks in public places, and use COVID-19 passes to enter some venues, are expected to be approved by parliament but with Johnson relying on the opposition Labour Party for votes.
-It's yet another blow to a prime minister already under pressure over reported parties in his Downing Street office last year when such gatherings were banned, a pricey refurbishment of his apartment, and the chaotic withdrawal from Afghanistan.
+The measures, including ordering people to work from home, to wear masks in public places and use COVID-19 passes to enter some venues, are expected to be approved by parliament but with Johnson relying on the opposition Labour Party for votes.
+It's yet another blow to a prime minister already under pressure https://www.reuters.com/world/uk/support-uk-pm-johnson-party-sinking-amid-scandals-poll-2021-12-11 over reported parties in his Downing Street office last year when such gatherings were banned, a pricey refurbishment of his apartment and the chaotic withdrawal from Afghanistan.

 - Country: